jochemstoel/document.defineElement/readme.md

 document.createElement('custom-element')
 ```

-## Simple clock, an actual example
+## Simple clock using defineElement
-The following custom element will show the current time and update it every second like a clock.
+The following custom &lt;clock&gt; element will show the current time and update it every second like a clock.
 In this example we are not using a hyphen in the node name.
 All we need to show a clock in our custom interface framework thing is put ``` <clock></clock> ``` somewhere.

 ```js
 class HTMLSimpleClockElement extends HTMLSpanElement {